Club Choré Central

 Club Choré Central, is a Paraguayan football club based in the city of Choré.
 The club was founded on 19 January 1965 and plays in the Primera B Nacional.
 The club achieved two participations in the División Intermedia, Paraguay's second-tier league.
-Their home games are played at the Estadio Asteria Mendoza which has a capacity of approximately 3, 500 seats.
+Their home games are played at the Estadio Asteria Mendoza which has a capacity of approximately 3,500 seats.

 History

 2004

 The club were champions of the Liga Deportiva de Choré in 2004.

 2005

 In the 2005 third-tier season, Choré Central were crowned champions and promoted to the División Intermedia for 2006.

 2006

-The club held it's 2006 pre-season preparation in the city of Itá.
+The club held its 2006 pre-season preparation in the city of Itá.
 On 28 May, Choré defeated Rubio Ñu 2–1 after losing 1–0 in a Round 6 fixture of the season.
 On 25 June, the club drew 2–2 away against Encarnación team Universal after losing 2–0 in the first half.
 On 6 August, Choré scored two goals in the last five minutes of the game to defeat Cerro Porteño PF 2–1 to avoid relegation from the second-tier.
 In the following game, they lost 3–1 against Sol de América after a double from Pablo Zeballos, who ended the season as the league's leading goal scorer.
 They finished the season in 6th place with 22 points, four points clear of relegation.